-Our Embedded Broadband segment is comprised of our high-speed cellular embedded modules that are typically used in non-industrial applications, namely Automobile, Mobile Computing and Enterprise Networking markets.
-The products in this segment are typically high-speed fourth generation ("4G") Long-Term Evolution ("LTE") and LTE-Advanced cellular modules.
-In this segment, we do not have the opportunity to provide connectivity services or fully-integrated IoT solutions to the OEM customer.
-Our Embedded Broadband business is expected to transition over time from 4G LTE to fifth generation ("5G") technology.
+Our Embedded Broadband segment is comprised of our high-speed cellular embedded modules that are typically used in non-industrial applications, namely Mobile Computing and Enterprise Networking markets.
+The products in this segment are typically high-speed 4G LTE and LTE-Advanced, and 5G cellular modules that are ordered in larger volumes.
+In this segment, we have limited opportunities to provide connectivity services or IoT solutions to the OEM customer.

-As our chief operating decision maker does not evaluate the performance of our operating segments based on segment assets, management does not classify asset information on a segmented basis.
+As our chief operating decision maker does not evaluate the performance of our operating segments based on segment assets, management does not present asset information on a segmented basis.